grnet/synnefo/docs/admin-guide.rst

 pool-list                      List pools
-pool-modify                    Modify a pool pool-remove                    Delete a pool queue-inspect                  Inspect the messages of a RabbitMQ queue queue-retry                    Resend messages from Dead Letter queues to original exchanges resource-export-cyclades       Export Cyclades resources in JSON format.
+pool-modify                    Modify a pool pool-remove                    Delete a pool port-create                    Create a port connecting a server to a network port-inspect                   Inspect the state of a port in DB and Ganeti port-list                      List ports port-remove                    Delete a port floating-ip-create             Create a new floating IP floating-ip-attach             Attach a floating IP to a server floating-ip-dettach            Dettach a flotaing IP from a server floating-ip-list               List floating IPs floating-ip-remove             Delete a floating IP queue-inspect                  Inspect the messages of a RabbitMQ queue queue-retry                    Resend messages from Dead Letter queues to original exchanges resource-export-cyclades       Export Cyclades resources in JSON format.